San Antonio, TX 78209

 San Antonio Botanical Garden

 San Antonio Botanical Garden.
-This 38-acre showcase of plants both foreign and domestic sits atop a scenic hill in the heart of San Antonio’s King William Historic District.
+This 38-acre showcase of plants both foreign and domestic sits atop a scenic hill along the revitalized Broadway Cultural Corridor.
 Meander through the gardens full of colorful plants and get an up-close look at the 19th-century homes placed throughout.
-Then wander into the futuristic glass pyramids to see exotic plants before getting a bite to eat at the 1896 Carriage House Bistro.
+Then wander into the futuristic glass pyramids to see exotic plants before getting a bite to eat at Rosella at the Garden in the Sullivan Carriage House.
 With its tranquil gardens and unique architecture, the San Antonio Botanical Garden is one of the top attractions in San Antonio.
 Read on to discover the main things you’ll see when you stop by.Stop and smell the roses, take a nature walk through the Lone Star State, and admire historic homes from around Texas when you visit the

 Lucile Halsell Conservatory

 Marvel at plants and flowers from the deserts of Mexico and Southern Africa to the tropical rain forest at the Lucile Halsell Conservatory.
 The conservatory is composed of five spectacular glass pyramids designed by world-renowned architect Emilio Ambasz.
 Each pyramid houses its own unique environment and, in turn, a variety of plants not seen anywhere else.
 Gaze at the orchids and bromeliads in the Exhibit Room before stepping into the arid environs of the Robert and Helen Kleberg Desert Pavilion.
 The other pyramids house such plants as cocoa, coffee, and rubber trees, as well as ferns.
 Once you’re done exploring each pyramid, relax by the garden pond in the centrally placed open-air courtyard.